Eligibility

 - acknowledge that you are permitted to pursue your research at McGill University

-- give a specific start and end date for the period you are permitted to be at McGill (for example: January 1, 2015 to July 15, 2015)
+- give a specific start and end date for the period you are permitted to be at McGill (for example: January 1, 2027 to July 15, 2027) these dates should match the letter of invitation

 - describe the purpose of the training period at McGill (see Eligibility)

-- be an original, bearing the signature of the signing official
+- include the signature of the signing official

-- Enclose copies of transcripts from the university where you are currently enrolled (these need not be official).
+- You will need a copy of your most recent transcript, including the current term, from the university where you are currently enrolled (this need not be official).

 Review Process